#425 – Nondeterministic Destruction and Object Finalization

 Every object has a Finalize method that you can override, which will be called when the object is being destroyed.
 This method allows cleaning up any unmanaged resources the object might hold, before the object is destroyed.

-The CLR implements nondeterministic destruction–you can’t explicitly force an object’s Finalize method to be called and you’d can’t predict when it is called.
+The CLR implements nondeterministic destruction–you can’t explicitly force an object’s Finalize method to be called and you can’t predict when it is called.
 There’s also no guarantee that the finalizer will ever be called–an application might crash before the finalizer is called.

 About Sean

-One Response to #425 – Nondeterministic Destruction and Object Finalization
+8 Responses to #425 – Nondeterministic Destruction and Object Finalization

 1. Pingback: #426 – Use a Destructor to Free Unmanaged Resources « 2,000 Things You Should Know About C#